-Personal development is about taking control over your destiny, so it’s important that we set goals that we can achieve in our professional and personal life.
+Personal development is about taking control of your destiny, so it’s important that we set goals that we can achieve in our professional and personal lives.

 In this post, we’re going to cover 43 examples of personal goals that you can use for inspiration, but first, we need to look at some of the key points surrounding goal setting.

 List with 43 Examples of Personal Development Goals

 The following are 43 examples of actionable steps regarding personal development goals: